Ed McCabe

 Ed McCabe was born in Chicago, Illinois in 1938.
 He is a founder of Scali, McCabe, Sloves, an American advertising agency of the 1960s and 1970s.
 In 1974, he was elected to the One Club Hall of Fame at the age of 34.
 He remains the youngest person ever elected to the One Club Hall of Fame.
-He wrote several of the iconic ad campaigns of his era, including the Perdue Chicken, Volvo and Maxell advertising efforts.
+He wrote notable ad campaigns for Perdue Chicken, Volvo and Maxell.

-In 1987 he retired from the firm he founded to compete in the grueling Paris-Dakar auto race.
+In 1987 he retired to compete in the Paris-Dakar auto race.
 He subsequently wrote the book Against Gravity about this experience.
 In 1991 he founded McCabe & Company in New York City.

-He now spends his time between New York City and his home in Marblehead, MA.
+In the 2017 documentary Lunch with George and Ed by Joe Pytka, McCabe and George Lois reminisce about their careers, their cohorts, and creative influences, including Bill Bernbach, David Ogilvy, Mies van der Rohe, Picasso, and Mark Rothko.